-In early 2022, Florida lawmakers presented the "Parental Rights in Education" bill,1 better known as "Don't Say Gay," which restricts discussions on sexual orientation and gender identity in classrooms.2 The bill ignited a public fight between the Sunshine State and one of the most important businesses operating there, The Walt Disney Company.
-Upon presentation of the bill, Disney faced immediate scrutiny for financially supporting some of its sponsors.3 Despite an internal memo expressing support for the LGBTQ+ community, Disney employees and creative partners demanded a public stand against the bill.4 The bill was subsequently passed by the Florida Senate and sent to Governor Ron DeSantis.5 As Disney's CEO announced support for efforts to protect the LGBTQ+ community,6 DeSantis publicly criticized the company and signed the bill into law.
+In early 2022, Florida lawmakers presented the "Parental Rights in Education" bill, better known as "Don't Say Gay," which restricts discussions on sexual orientation and gender identity in classrooms.
+The bill ignited a public fight between the Sunshine State and one of the most important businesses operating there, The Walt Disney Company.
+Unsatisfied with an internal memo expressing support for the LGBTQ+ community, Disney employees and creative partners demanded a public stand against the bill.
+As Disney's CEO announced support for efforts to protect the LGBTQ+ community, Florida Governor Ron DeSantis publicly criticized the company and signed the bill into law.
 Disney then issued the following public statement: